Radja999/synthea-data-warehouse-project/README.md

 ## License

-This project is provided for educational and demonstration purposes.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.